kevmor123/FamousVisualisations/README.md

-# DataVisualisation
+# DataVisualisation module in Trinity college
-# Assignment 2 for module in trinity college
+# Assignment 2
  1. Implement some basic shapes using vector graphics components
  2. Recreate some famous Visualizations